shamsoftware/sham-ssh/README.md

 Mock SSH and SFTP testing library for running an SSH server in process.
 SFTP uses a local temporary directory.

+## Development Notes
+02.02.2025 1.0.0-RC1 is ready
+* swapping maverick-synergy-client for JSch (for testing)
+* completing the mocking framework to survive basic checks from ssh-client (greeting, prompt and echo-ing)
+* support command or shell mode exclusively

+25.01.2025 0.4.0 is ready
-25.01.2025 revamped with latest versions of sshd-core and sshd-sftp.
+* revamped with latest versions of sshd-core and sshd-sftp.

-This library is still under development.
-Feel free to use, contribute but there could be changes to the API until it reaches 1.0 status.
-Of course, we'll try to keep breaking changes to a minimum.
+Hope to have soon artifacts on MC.

 **Table of Contents**